“I have been a paying customer for SiteGround since October 2017.

-I think the main drawback to Siteground is that it can be a bit expensive.
-It’s non shared web hosting plans are kind of pricey and though it’s shared web hosting is decently priced, it’s most decently priced if you lock yourself in for a year.
+I think the main drawback of SiteGround is that it can be a bit expensive.
+It’s not shared web hosting plans are kind of pricey, but at least those are the kind of things you expect to invest in.

-Other than that, the 30GB storage allowance cap is a pretty annoying drawback.
+Other than that, the shared plans’ 30GB storage allowance cap is a pretty annoying drawback.
 In the scheme of things, is it a minor drawback?